-VII.B.2.
-Tenure and Promotion Review (see Sections 4 and 5 for Deans and VPs)
+Tenure and Promotion Review (For Deans and VPs see sections below)

 The review of tenure and promotion documents begins with the department T&P committee.
 Documents are then reviewed in turn by the department chair and the college dean.
 Tenure and promotion of chairs begins at the level of the department T&P committee, proceeds to a committee of department chairs from the college, then proceeds to the dean with the remainder of the process to follow as ordinary cases of tenure and promotion.